"The proper study of mankind is man."

 Large-scale epigenomics in human cohorts

-Mechanistic investigations in cellular models
+Mechanistic investigations in cell models

 Cross-species translation of stress epigenetics